 This process will take time, but the effort will be rewarded.
 Getting your key CRM requirements right will help you make the right choice the first time, saving you substantial time and money.

-Step 2: Create the CRM Request for Proposal
+Step 4: Create the Request for Proposal

 Once you’ve defined and ranked your specific CRM requirements, you’ll want to integrate these into the creation of your CRM RFP.
 The goal is to ensure that vendors respond to the CRM criteria you’ve created.